 Nearest Public Transport Station: Circular Quay

 Day 3: Sydney’s Star Bondi & Coogee Beaches to Sum it Up at a Fun Note

 Since it will be your last day in the city, just take your time and you deserve a lazy late morning.
 Soak in the balcony view with a hot cup of coffee and home-cooked breakfast and let the vacation mode reach its peak before you freshen up and head out.
-With your beach bag pack on, head straight to the sweeping white-sand and blue waters of Bondi.
+With your beach bag pack on, head straight to the sweeping white sand and blue waters of Bondi.

 How to reach?

 It will take under 45 minutes to reach the final beach destination.
-Board a reading available express bus from the city center and it will take you to the beach in almost 30 minutes.
+Board a reading available express bus from the city centre and it will take you to the beach in almost 30 minutes.
 If you prefer trains over buses, it will leave you at the Bondi Junction station.
 Just take a taxi or a bus and you will be right at the sandy waters in under 10 minutes.

 Location: Sydney Cove